jhucsf/fall2021/assign/assign02.md

 ## Suggestions for testing and debugging

+Writing assembly language code is challenging.
+We recommend that you work on your assembly language functions one at a time, starting from the simplest and working towards the more complicated ones.

+Running your unit tests against your assembly language functions (i.e., building and running `asm_textsearch_fns_tests`) is a good way to make progress on the assembly language part of the assignment (Milestones 2 and 3.)
+When you run into a test failure, debug the test program using `gdb`.
+When a test fails, set a breakpoint at the line of code which calls the function leading to the failed assertion.
+Learn how to use `gdb` to inspect memory and registers.
+(The [lecture 8 slides](../lectures/lecture08-public.pdf) have some useful tips for using `gdb` to debug assembly code.)

+Once you have your assembly language helper function implementations completely working, you can work on implementing a `main` function in assembly language.

 # Submitting

 Before you submit, prepare a `README.txt` file so that it contains your